-John Waterweight argues that there is no such thing as dehydration, only a condensation of blood.
-Even though the medical community seems to disagree with him, Waterweight has acquired a Note that this fictional writer (i.e., Waterweight) is first referenced by his full name.
+John Waters argues that there is no such thing as dehydration, only a condensation of blood.
+Even though the medical community seems to disagree with him, Waters has acquired a following, if only in some online circles.

+Note that this fictional writer (i.e., Waters) is first referenced by his full name.
 Subsequently, only his last name is used.